 Are you:

-- Open-minded about learning new ways of thinking and doing the important work that helps protect Iowa's land, water, and wildlife while supporting agricultural in Iowa.
+7. Open-minded about learning new ways of thinking and doing the important work that helps protect Iowa's land, water, and wildlife while supporting agriculture in Iowa?

-- Dedicate at least 90 minutes per week for the 9-month period to online asynchronous learning and synchronous discussion sessions with instructors and farmers?
-Synchronous discussions will be arranged with the class and occur roughly every two weeks.
+8. Willing to dedicate at least 90 minutes per week during the course to online asynchronous learning and synchronous discussion sessions with instructors and farmers and attend three two-day networking and learning events in central Iowa?

 Future Cohorts

-Future cohorts of the Land Stewardship Leadership Academy are expected to be recruited in December of each year and convened for the 9-month program in January.
+Future cohorts of the Land Stewardship Leadership Academy are expected to be recruited in December of each year and convened in January.
 Contact us for more information on the application process or check back here around November and December of each year.

-Funding for the Land Stewardship Leadership Academy is provided by the C-CHANGE initiative at Iowa State University, the 11th Hour Project, Iowa State University Extension and Outreach, and other partners.
+Initial funding for the creation of the Land Stewardship Leadership Academy was provided by the C-CHANGE initiative at Iowa State University, the 11th Hour Project, Iowa State University Extension and Outreach, and other partners.

 Questions about the program can be directed to Adam Janke, Catherine DeLong, or Julia Baker.